The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Occulted Active Regions

-\begin{finding} \underline{\textbf{Finding \arabic{section}.2}} \\ \\ \textit{Summary}: Theoretical advances are needed to understand the limits of what we can infer about active-region properties from transit light curves and how best to incorporate prior knowledge from magnetohydrodynamic models into transit studies. \\ \\ \textit{Capability Needed}: More study is needed to understand the limits of inferences from occultations and how to break degeneracies in retrieved parameters of occulted active regions, such as size and contrast, with additional observations, such as spectroscopic transit depths or multiwavelength monitoring.
-Additionally, more study is needed to understand best approaches for propagating information from stellar magnetic activity models into priors on spot properties, such as typical size and contrast, as a function of stellar spectral type and activity level. \\ \\ \textit{Capability Today}: Uninformative priors on active-region properties are generally used.
-Retrieved sizes are generally large and contrasts are generally small relative to those inferred from other methods, which may point to biases with the technique or the combined impact of umbral, penumbral, and facular areas. \\ \\ \textit{Mitigation in Progress}: Multiple groups are developing magnetohydrodynamic models for active regions on stars with differing spectral types and activity levels. \\ \end{finding}
+From this analysis, we draw the following finding. \\ \\ \underline{\textbf{Finding 2.2}} \\ \\ \textit{Summary}: Theoretical advances are needed to understand the limits of what we can infer about active-region properties from transit light curves and how best to incorporate prior knowledge from magnetohydrodynamic models into transit studies. \\ \\ \textit{Capability Needed}: More study is needed to understand the limits of inferences from occultations and how to break degeneracies in retrieved parameters of occulted active regions, such as size and contrast, with additional observations, such as spectroscopic transit depths or multiwavelength monitoring.
+Additionally, more study is needed to understand best approaches for propagating information from stellar magnetic activity models into priors on spot properties, such as typical size and contrast, as a function of stellar spectral type and activity level. \\ \\ \textit{Capability Today}: Studies generally use uninformative priors on active-region properties when studying occultations of active regions \citep[e.g.,][]{Morris-17}.
+Retrieved sizes are generally large and contrasts are generally small relative to those inferred from other methods \citep[e.g.,][]{Mancini-13, Espinoza2019}, which may point to biases with the technique or the combined impact of umbral, penumbral, and facular areas. \\ \\ \textit{Mitigation in Progress}: Multiple groups are developing magnetohydrodynamic models for active regions on stars with differing spectral types and activity levels \citep{Panja-2020, Johnson2021, Witzke2022}, which can be used to provide informative priors in future studies.